 - Lump sum - If a decent profit from selling your rental is on the horizon, you can offer your tenants a larger sum to encourage them to move

-Depending on the property’s condition, you have 3 main options for how to sell rental property in Nebraska.
+Depending on the Nebraska property's condition, you have 3 main options for how to sell rental property.

 1. Real Estate Agents